 Similarly, asking a lawyer with whom you are thinking of working how many trials they’ve done, or their trial success rate, is not a good way to pick a lawyer, because the best lawyers for fathers will often do their damndest to keep you out of court and trials – because the trial system not only is no place for family matters, but, more importantly, because it so slanted against fathers.

 With that out of the way, here are the steps to finding a good lawyer:

 • Ask other divorced men who their lawyer was, and would they recommend them?
 A “no” response to this question is at least as valuable as a “yes”!

 • Also ask those divorced men who represented their ex, and whether their ex’s lawyer seemed fair and reasonable, and concerned with the kids having a good relationship with their father.
-If that answer to that is “yes”, consider contacting that lawyer!
+If the answer to that is “yes”, consider contacting that lawyer!

 • If you know a lawyer who doesn’t do family law, ask them for a recommendation.
 Lawyers often know who are the great, and not great, lawyers in other fields.

 • Don’t assume that because you are a man, you should have a man as a lawyer.
 In fact, having a woman as your lawyer can provide both a psychological and style boost in how they advocate for you.
 Plus, male attorneys will more often get into costly “win at any cost” contests with each other, and because for the parents and children there really is no “winning” in family law, those contests do little other than bankrupting their clients.